xyproto/cxx/README.md

 ## Features and limitations

+* Auto-detect of include, define and libarary flags, based on which files are included from `/usr/include`, using `pkg-config`.
 * **No configuration needed**, as long as the *sakemake* directory structure is followed.
 * Built-in support for testing, clang, debug builds and only rebuilding files that needs to be rebuilt.
 * Uses the caching that is supplied by SCons, no ccache needed.